The art world has always been a male-dominated one, so how can women break in?

 Becoming requires a guidebook.
 You need to be reminded that you have the potential for genius the same way you are reminded that you are a woman (remember, one isn't born great).
-Last week, at the , artists and academics presented solutions to the feminine situation.
+Last week, at the panel discussion on gender parity in the arts at Washington D.C's National Museum of Women in the Arts, artists and academics presented solutions to the feminine situation.
 It was a thorough examination of how to achieve equality in the art world, one which can essentially be distilled into these six simple steps to becoming a great woman artist:

 One: Stop whining.
 The panel discussion opened with artist and curator Maura Reilly announcing, "No whining.
 We've been whining long enough."
 It was a genuine relief that this talk spared the audience from feeble complaints.

 Two: Keep track of the numbers.
 "Counting is a feminist strategy," Reilly said.
 It's clear that there's a disparity in gender and minority representation but we need to know how much.
 We need to know if it's getting better or if it's leveled off.
 Is this as good as it gets?

 The counting began in 1985 with Guerrilla Girls protest art that featured statements like "Do women have to be naked to get into the Met.
 Museum?"
 The gorilla-masked activist-artists came up with the slogan after they discovered that less than 5% of the museum's work was by women artists but 85% of the nudes inside were female bodies.